 Another fear is when is a personal story too personal for sharing?
 My moral compass tells me that there are limits and that certain moments between me and another individual should probably remain that way, despite their unique circumstances that would make for some great story-telling.
 Will they mind?
 Will someone be unhappy if I shared?
 I think the answer is pretty clear, some moments are not meant to be shared.

-All that to say, as I have gotten older and perhaps a little wiser, I seem to have mastered most of the insecurities and lived pretty comfortably as a result.
 Who knew that even after the thousands of pages I have written or edited in my day job, the shift to fiction would introduce a brand new set of fears and insecurities?
 I suppose it is normal with any new challenge and at the end of the day, it’s situations like that we can count on to reassure us that we are always learning, always growing and truly alive!